Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: GPD closure test

 Figure~\ref{fig:closureH} shows a representative closure test at $(\xi_0,t_0,Q_0^2)$, comparing $H^{(+)}_{\rm true}(x,\xi_0,t_0,Q_0^2)$ (dashed line) with the GPD reconstructed by the PV-DNN at the tuned $\lambda_x$ (solid line).
-The two curves are close over most of $x$, with residual differences on the order of 10$^{-6}$, and the largest part of the amplitude is $0.1$.
+The two curves are close over most of $x$, with residual differences small compared with the natural $\mathcal{O}(0.1)$ scale of the test function.
 This residual can be interpreted as a methodological error of the inversion for noise-free CFFs.
 In a realistic application, where experimental errors and limited kinematic coverage enter via the replica ensemble, the closure error provides a lower bound on the achievable precision of the GPD.
 Regions of phase space with dense, precise CFF information are effectively well conditioned and yield narrow GPD bands, while in sparse or noisy regions the ill-posed PV kernel unavoidably amplifies experimental uncertainties, leading to broader, but still smooth, uncertainty bands in $H^{(+)}$.

 In addition to the curvature weight \(\lambda_x\) and the overall network capacity, a small set of hyperparameters largely controls the inversion behavior.
 The number of $x$ grid points $N_x$ and the principal-value mask $n_{\rm PV}$ (entering $\varepsilon_{\rm PV} = n_{\rm PV}\,\Delta x$) determine how finely the GPD is resolved and how aggressively the singular region near $x=\pm\xi$ is excluded.
 Larger $N_x$ improves resolution but makes the PV operator more ill-conditioned, while smaller $n_{\rm PV}$ uses more of the data but increases sensitivity to numerical noise.
 The exponent $\beta$ in the factor $(1-|x|)^\beta$ controls how strongly the GPD is suppressed as $|x|\to 1$.
 This acts as a built-in prior to endpoint behavior: larger $\beta$ enforces faster fall-off and reduces sensitivity to poorly constrained regions near $|x|=1$, while smaller $\beta$ allows for more structure there.